10 Best Employee Engagement Strategies That Work

 These activities will keep employees invested and engaged.
 Virtual breakout rooms are great for conducting such engagement activities for remote workers.

 Flexibility at work helps employees maintain a balance between their personal life and professional life.
-Focus on quality of work more than the quantity of work.
+Focus on the quality of work more than the quantity of work.

 Micro-managing employees might lead them to lose trust and focus.

 Allow employees to work from home, have a generous leave policy, and provide paid parental.
-Caregiver leaves to ensure that employees can manage work and life responsibilities without getting overwhelmed.
+Caregiver leaves to ensure employees can manage work and life responsibilities without getting overwhelmed.

-Flexibility might come at a cost to employers but having satisfied employees is a much more significant advantage.
+Flexibility might come at a cost to employers, but having satisfied employees is a much more significant advantage.
 Employee engagement strategies should favour flexibility to enhance productivity.

 7 – Use recognition to make employees feel valued

-Recognise employee’s efforts often and loudly.
+Recognise employees’ efforts often and loudly.

-If employees feel that their work is not recognised, they will quickly lose interest and question if they should continue working in an organisation where their work is not appreciated.
+If employees feel their work is not recognised, they will quickly lose interest and question if they should continue working in an organisation where their work is not appreciated.

 A simple thank-you note post-project completion can make a huge difference in employee engagement.

 Managers and leaders must continuously praise employees for making them feel that their everyday work matters.
-Directly praising is undoubtedly a great motivator but so is public recognition.
+Directly praising is undoubtedly a great motivator, but so is public recognition.